PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit store.md

 12) Note

 This input field allows to fill a note for the store.
-This field can be translated, a drop-down list is shown, translates the field to a selected language which are added in the shop.
+It can be translated: When several languages are installed, a drop-down next to the field is displayed.
+It allows choosing in which language the field is displayed and customizing it according to the language.
+Disabled languages are displayed in the drop-down.

 13) Active

 This toggle can be on "yes" or "no" and allows to choose if the store is active or not.
-Default state of this button when created is "yes"
+By default, while creating a new store, this toggle is on "yes".
+If the toggle is set to "no", the "Stores" page of the front office will not be displayed or accessible.
-When hovered on "Active", shows the following: "Whether or not to display this store".
-If the button is set to "no", in the front office, Stores section the shop will not be displayed.
+When the label is hovered, a tooltip is displayed: "Whether or not to display this store".

 14) Picture

-Picture is shown that will be used for the store.
+This field allows to upload a picture for the store.
 While editing a store with an existing picture, the size of the picture is displayed under the field.
-When hovered on Picture, shows the following: "Storefront picture."
+When the label is hovered, a tooltip is displayed: "Storefront picture."
-When trying to upload an incorrect format file, shows the message: "Image format not recognized, allowed formats are: .gif, .jpg, .png"
+When trying to upload an incorrect format file, the following error message is displayed: "Image format not recognized, allowed formats are: .gif, .jpg, .png"

 15) Shop association